-A trust is set up to make sure your property is protected and will be distributed to the correct beneficiaries.
+A trust helps ensure that your property is protected and will be distributed to the correct beneficiaries.
 But what happens if the validity of that trust is in question?
 How can you resolve the matter?
-The Nashville trust dispute lawyers at Martin Heller Potempa & Sheppard, PLLC are dedicated to making sure the trust in question is disputed, rather than being executed.
-We understand how difficult the situation can be and do all that we can to make sure the issue is resolved in a timely fashion.
+The Nashville trust dispute lawyers at Martin Heller Potempa & Sheppard, PLLC are dedicated to ensuring the trust in question is disputed, rather than being executed.
+We understand this is a difficult situation and will do all we can to resolve the issue as soon as possible.

-A Trust Dispute in TN: What You Need to Know
+What You Need to Know About Trust Disputes in TN

 The trust was not constructed properly.
 For example, the proper amount of witness signatures is not on the document.

-At the time the trust was created, the grantor lacked the necessary capacity.
-In other words, the individual did not understand what he/she was creating.
+The grantor lacked the necessary mental capacity to create the will and did not understand what he/she was creating.

 The trust was procured by fraud.
-For example, someone had signed the trust believing that it was another document.
+For example, someone signed the trust believing it was another document.

-Disinherited or disadvantaged heirs at law – Family members who would either inherit or would inherit more under state law if the trust is made invalid.
+Disinherited or disadvantaged heirs at law: Family members who would either inherit or inherit more under state law if the trust is made invalid.

-It is the decision of the probate court who decides whether the trust is valid.
-If it is found invalid, then the trust will be thrown out.
+The probate court will decide whether the trust is valid.
+If it is found invalid, the trust will be thrown out.

 No-Contest Clauses in Trusts

-Before considering challenging a trust in Tennessee, you need to know if an in terrorem clause was added.
-Also known as a no-contest or forfeiture clause, an in terrorem clause is added to keep beneficiaries from contesting the trust.
+Before considering challenging a trust in Tennessee, you need to know if there is an ‘in terrorem’ clause.
+Also known as a no-contest or forfeiture clause, an in terrorem clause keeps beneficiaries from contesting the trust.
 If someone does try to contest the trust, that individual runs the risk of disinheriting or reducing their shares.

 However, there are times when challenging a trust is necessary.
 Under the Tennessee Uniform Trust Act, a challenge can be made as long as the individual has “probable cause and reasonable justification.”
-This means the contestant needs to have a reasonable ground or justification to bring the action, which can be quite difficult unless you have the right estate litigation attorney by your side.
+This means the contestant needs to have a reasonable ground or justification to bring the action.
+This can be quite difficult to prove unless you have the right estate litigation attorney by your side.

 For decades, the estate lawyers of Martin Heller Potempa & Sheppard, PLLC have helped people across Middle Tennessee prepare a trust.
-We have helped our clients not only select the best person to administer the trust but have stepped in as trustees.
-We know the complex issues surrounding building a secure trust and will do everything we can to make sure everything runs smoothly.
+We help our clients select the best person to administer the trust and step in as trustees when necessary.
+Our trust litigation attorneys know the complex issues surrounding building a secure trust and will do everything we can to make sure everything runs smoothly.

-If you need legal assistance in contesting a trust or resolving any other estate planning matter, contact us now for more information.
+Contact our Nashville probate litigation law firm now for more information if you need legal assistance in contesting a trust or resolving any other trust and estate planning matters.